loft-sh/vcluster-rancher-operator/README.md

 Deletion events for the vCluster service will trigger the controller to delete the corresponding Rancher cluster.

-*Project Management*

-The service event handler then figures out which project the vCluster is installed in.
+*Cluster RBAC*

+After provisioning a cluster, a `clusters.management.cattle.io` handler is created.
+This handler acts on `clusters.management.cattle.io` but also watches `projectroletemplatebindings.cattle.io`.
+The watcher will check if any virtual-cluster originated Rancher clusters are associated with the project targeted by a prtb, and enqueues those clusters if so.

 All Rancher users that have a `projectroletemplatebidning.cattle.io` for the project with either the `project-owner` or `project-member` roles are added as cluster owners, using a `clusterroletemplatebinding.management.cattle.io`, to the virtual cluster's Rancher cluster.

 ## Development